luis-possatti/TDD_learning/tests/CircularBuffer/new_test_list.md

 ## Fullness
  -  [x] after creation: not full.
  -  [x] Create, write N , with N > $Size: Full after $Size writes until last one
- -  [] Create, write N and read one, with N = $Size: full only after last write, not full after read
- -  [] Create, write N and read one and write one, with N = $Size: not full after read and full again
- -  [] Create, write N and read one and write one, with N > $Size: not full after read and full again
+ -  [x] Create, write N and read one and write one, with N > $Size: not full after read and full again

 ## Write operation inform correctly the overwritten occurrence: